AnaLopezMurillo/DMARC-Analyzer/README.md

 To use, please navigate to [this link](https://analopezmurillo.github.io/Parse-DMARC-XML/) and upload a valid XML file by clicking "Upload File" and "Submit".
 Information will then be displayed according to the aggregate report.

-For user understand, flavor text explaining each acroynm is also included:
+Flavor text explaining each acroynm is also included:

 ![Flavor Text Example](./static/Flavor_Ex.png "Flavor Text Example")